 Your loan is paid back through deductions from your future UC payments and you’ll have up to a year to repay what you have borrowed.

+Your Housing Benefit should also be paid automatically for another two weeks after you move to Universal Credit if you still have to pay rent.
 This will be the last payment of Housing Benefit you get, as your rent will be covered by the Housing Costs element of Universal Credit from now on.